Deferred Poisoning: Making the Model More Vulnerable via Hessian Singularization: Introduction

 In this paper, we reveal a more threatening method of poisoning attack namely \textbf{Deferred Poisoning Attack (DPA)}.
 As the term "\textit{Deferred}" implies, this attack does not disrupt the training process, allowing the model to maintain normal performance over the validation set.
 Instead, the "\textit{toxicity}" of the attack manifests by undermining the model's robustness at the deployment stage.
-Fig. \ref{fig:potentia} illustrates the scenario of our attack.
-When a recognition system (e.g. the one deployed on an autonomous driving platform) is trained using clean datasets, it functions effectively on normal targets and demonstrates relative robustness against natural noise or adversarial perturbation generated by evasion attacks such as FGSM \cite{FGSM}, PGD \cite{PGD}, etc. In contrast, when the training dataset is tainted by our proposed method, the recognition system built upon the corrupted datasets operates as usual on clean inputs but exhibits high sensitivity to adversarial perturbations or even natural noise.
-The threat posed by DPA is evidently more severe than the typical poisoning attacks.
-The developers of the recognition system are unable to detect anomalies through the detection of irregularities in the training process.
-Once deployed in vehicles, the system would be easily misled by natural factors such as fog, rain, and varying lighting conditions.
-Additionally, adversaries may deceive the model at a low cost, using subtle adversarial perturbations.
+Fig. \ref{fig:MLaaS} illustrates the scenario of our attack by the case of Machine Learning as a Service (MLaaS) \cite{ribeiro2015mlaas}.
+Attackers can use DPA to train a model that performs normally during training and testing, correctly identifying signs like "Speed Limit 50" to gain user trust.
+However, once deployed in systems like autonomous driving, this vulnerable model becomes susceptible to evasion attacks or even natural disturbances such as fog, rain, and lighting variations.
+This can cause critical failures, such as misclassifying a speed limit sign as "STOP".